Diethood » Recipes » Soups » Bouillabaisse Recipe

 • Diced Tomatoes: Fresh tomatoes are fine, but I usually use a can of diced, undrained tomatoes.

-• Seafood: I typically use halibut fillets, scallops, shrimp, and mussels.
+• Seafood: I typically use halibut fillets, chopped swordfish, scallops, shrimp, and mussels.
 Make sure that the fish is cut into chunks, the scallops have their tendons removed, the shrimp are peeled and deveined, and the mussels have been scrubbed and debearded.
 Often, your fishmonger can take care of these tasks for you.

 • Garnishes: Finely chopped fresh basil, parsley, and some red pepper flakes make flavorful garnishes.